michami/MBR/README.md

 Once you calculate the **DC** of a challenge, you will roll the die **3** times, adding each roll together, (giving you a result from **0** to **9**) to try to match or beat the **DC**.

 Each time you roll a **9**, you may roll the die again and add the results.
 Keep rolling for each **3** you roll.
 For example, you just rolled **3** **3**s, (for a total of **9**) you then rolled another **3**, (for a total of **12**) and finally a **2**. (for a final roll of **14**)

+If you roll triplets, (**3** of the same value) it represents a twist in the story.
+Success or failure doesn't change, but something else changes.
+This could be success at a cost, a failure in an unexpected way, or simply change the way you thought the outcome would happen.

+For example, if you're rolling to convince someone to join your team at a **DC 5** and you roll **3** **2**s, maybe they do join the team, but only if you promise to help them with their own quest first.

 ### Numbers To Keep In Mind